indiesoftby/defold-playable-ads/README.md

 * `/playable_ad/build/output_wasm-web/YOUR_PROJECT_TITLE/YOUR_PROJECT_TITLE.html`
 * `/playable_ad/build/output_wasm-web/YOUR_PROJECT_TITLE/YOUR_PROJECT_TITLE_archive.js`

-For Mintegral, run `gulp --mintegral`.
-The resulting HTML keeps the shared `window.Playable` lifecycle and Mintegral's `gameReady`, `gameEnd`, `install`, and `gameRetry` calls, but omits Google's external `exitapi.js` reference so the creative remains self-contained.
-Do not use `--mintegral` for a Google Ads build.
+Standard builds omit Google's external `exitapi.js` reference and remain self-contained for Mintegral, Facebook, and MRAID-based networks.
+For AdMob, run `gulp --admob`; this retains the literal `exitapi.js` script required for `ExitApi.exit()`.
+Do not use `--admob` for other ad networks.

 ## License